-i9030, i9040, i9050, i9060 and i9080 Smoke Alarms are powered by a 9V carbon zinc battery (alkaline batteries may also be used).
+The Model PI2010 Smoke Alarm is powered by a 9V alkaline battery.
 A fresh battery should last for one year under normal operating conditions.
-This alarm has a low battery monitor circuit which will cause the alarm to "chirp" Approximately every 30 - 40 seconds for a minimum of seven (7) days when the battery gets low.
+This alarm has a low battery monitor circuit which will cause the alarm to "chirp" approximately every 45 seconds for a minimum of seven (7) days when the battery gets low.
 Replace the battery when this condition occurs.